dostuffthatmatters/armadillo/README.md

 **Armadillo** will return a `zip`-file of that subdirectory from the latest version of the default repository branch.

+*When the app hasn't been used in a while the initial reponse time is approx. 5 seconds.
+After that the responses will be returned really fast.
+Since the infrastructure in the back is serverless, the containers automatically shut down and boot back up in order to reduce costs.*

 <br/>

 Examples:

 https://armadillo.dostuffthatmatters.dev/dostuffthatmatters/armadillo <br/>